lonycell/grafana.v7/docs/sources/features/dashboard/dashboards.md

 Rows are always 12 “units” wide.
 These units are automatically scaled dependent on the horizontal resolution of your browser.
 You can control the relative width of panels within a row by setting their specific width.

-We use a unit abstraction so that Grafana looks great on all screens sizes.
+We use a unit abstraction so that ThingSPIN looks great on all screens sizes.

- > Note: With MaxDataPoint functionality, Grafana can show you the perfect number of data points, regardless of resolution or time range.
+ > Note: With MaxDataPoint functionality, ThingSPIN can show you the perfect number of data points, regardless of resolution or time range.

 Collapse a row by clicking on the row title.
 If you save a dashboard with a row collapsed, then it saves in that state and does not load those graphs until you expand the row.